UPDATED DECEMBER 28, 2017: Original article published on June 30, 2016.

 Territory Sales Representative: Lead Generation, Account Management, Product Knowledge

 You should have a nice balance of both job-related and transferable skills.
 Soft skills apply to a wide range of roles.
 These skills would include:

 - Time Management

 - Team Leadership

-Lastly, make sure to add your computer skills especially if your career goals will require you to need specific technical skills.
-Computer skills to add would be Microsoft Word or other Microsoft Products, PC or iOS, social media platforms, and industry-specific software.
+Add your computer skills as well, especially if your job target will require you to need specific technical skills.
+Computer skills to add would be Microsoft Word or Excel, PC or iOS, social media platforms, and industry-specific software.

-As a recent college graduate, you likely don't have the professional experience to support your immediate career goals.
-While you may think dissecting your education for relevant skills will be enough to flesh out your profile, you'll need social proof to back up the skills you claim you have.
-So who should endorse you or write a recommendation?
+As a recent college graduate, you likely don't have the experience to support your immediate career goals.
+While you may think dissecting your education for relevant skills will be enough to flesh out your profile, you'll need "social proof" to back up the skills you claim you have.

 - Former supervisors who know how well you learn new things and how well you work with others (both customers and management)

 - Professors or instructors who have already acknowledged how well you apply what you've learned both in and out of class

 - Classmates who would gladly attest to your strengths, competencies, and personal traits